 Paid traffic acquisition

-If your marketing strategy employs multiple paid advertising channels, consider the following elements.
+If your acquisition marketing strategy employs multiple paid advertising channels, consider the following elements.

 1. Channel breakdown and budget allocation

-To forecast paid traffic, begin by dividing your monthly budget by channel.
-To determine how much to allocate to each channel, refer to industry benchmarks or use metrics like cost per click to estimate the traffic you can anticipate for your budget.
+To forecast paid traffic, begin by dividing your monthly budget by customer acquisition channel.
+To determine how much to allocate to each channel, refer to industry benchmarks or use customer acquisition metrics like cost per click to estimate the traffic you can anticipate for your budget.

 To avoid this, apply an expected growth rate to your monthly/annual budgets: